shathalshehri/Voice-Controlled-Relay-ESP32/README.md

-# ESP32 Relay Control with Speech-to-Text
+# ESP32 Relay and LED Control with Speech-to-Text

 ## Overview